gregogolla/investrak-iicdocs/system-settings.md

 1. `Abbreviated Name` - Will be name displayed on the top banner for smaller screens like mobile.

 ## Expected Monthly Contributions

+!> **Caution** It is important that the administrator accurately records all `Expected Monthly Contribution` date ranges with no overlaps or gaps so that arrears and dues can be calculated correctly.

 ![alt text](images/11.3_Expected_monthly.png "Expected monthly payments")